 Remove the batch from the oil and place onto a paper towel lined wire rack.
 I like to place the chicken in sections on the rack so I know which batch was fried first; This will help with the second fry.
 Make sure the oil is back up to the right temperature and repeat with the next batch.

 Once all the chicken is fried, you want to place them back in for the double fried portion.
-Double frying will help get the outer layer super crispy and golden, similar to crispy sweet potato fries.
+Double frying will help get the outer layer super crispy and golden, similar to crispy sweet potato fries and sweet and sour pork.
 It’s also a very significant part of what makes Korean fried chicken different from other variations.

 Fry for another two to three minutes until the coloring begins to turn golden brown.
 If you touch the fried chicken with your tongs you should be able to see quite a difference in hardness between chicken that has been fried once vs. a second time.